nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 To explain with an example, a goal that starts and ends within a month is _not_ to have a habit with an interval longer than 30 days, otherwise it should've been a one-off habit!
 2. `One-off habits` (hey, an oxymoron!) are habits that do not repeat. <br>
 This is achieved by setting the `interval` as `0`, rather than any positive integer.
+Treat them as a singular task.
 3. _Ha(ppy)Bit_ does not allow for an `interval` to be shorter than 1 day. <br>
 This is for those who are planning to do a habit more than once a day.
 You may consider having multiple recurring habits instead.